 Enjoy free admission at the Staten Island Children’s Museum

 Free at last, free at last, thank God, almighty, the Staten Island Children’s Museum is free at last!
 (They won’t be charging admission on Mon., Jan.
-16 when the kids are out of school.)
+15 when the kids are out of school.)
+Visitors can also celebrate the holiday by adding to the museum’s “Cloud Wall of Dreams” from 1 – 4 p.m.; pick up a timed ticket at the front desk.

 1000 Richmond Terrace